-- the rotation.
-Failure to comply will result in a professionalism report. - Note that you will have a standard score of 82 or greater on the Surg COMAT end of rotation exam to pass the General Surgery rotation/course.
-Should you score less than a standard score of 82, you will have failed the examination and will be evaluated as per grading policy E-17 to assess for eligibility to retest. - If the retest is passed with a standard score of at least 82, a 70 will be recorded as the final Surg rotation course grade. - If the retest COMAT score is below a standard score of at least 82, this will be recorded as a Surg rotation course failure and your file will be remanded to the Student Promotions Committee for review.
-The committee will make recommendations to the Associate Dean for Predoctoral Clinical Education to repeat the course or other sanctions up to and including dismissal.
+- 2. COMAT Surg end of rotation exam - Note that you will have a standard score of 84 or greater on the Surg COMAT end of rotation exam to pass the General Surgery rotation/course.
+Should you score less than a standard score of 84, you will have failed the examination and will be evaluated as per grading policy DO-13 to assess for eligibility to retest. - If the retest is passed with a standard score of at least 84, a 70 will be recorded as the final Surg rotation course grade. - If the retest COMAT score is below a standard score of at least 84 this will be recorded as a Surg rotation course failure and your file will be remanded to the Student Promotions Committee for review.
+The committee will make recommendations to the Associate Dean for Predoctoral Clinical Education to repeat the course or other sanctions up to and including dismissal. - 3.
+Year 3 EPA's (4 per 4 week rotation and 8 per 8 week rotations) are P/F for Core Rotations and require a Pass to Pass the Rotation.